ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 To preserve the transaction history, blocks are strictly ordered (every new block created contains a reference to its parent block), and transactions within blocks are strictly ordered as well.
 Except in rare cases, at any given time, all participants on the network are in agreement on the exact number and history of blocks, and are working to batch the current live transaction requests into the next block.

-Once a block is put together by a randomly selected network validator, it is propagated to the rest of the network; all nodes add this block to the end of their blockchain, and a new validator is selected to create the next block.
+Once a block is put together by a randomly selected validator on the network, it is propagated to the rest of the network; all nodes add this block to the end of their blockchain, and a new validator is selected to create the next block.
 The exact block-assembly process and commitment/consensus process is currently specified by Ethereum’s “proof-of-stake” protocol.

 ## Proof-of-stake protocol {#proof-of-work-protocol}